b + b - EXPIERENCED IN ALL INDUSTRIES

 Safeguarding the company's profitability by avoiding product piracy

-High legal requirements are placed on pharmaceutical packaging and its labelling to ensure patient safety.
+High legal requirements are placed on pharmaceutical packaging and its labeling in order to ensure patient safety.
 Therefore, the requirements in the pharmaceutical industry are higher than in almost any other branch of industry.
-To implement the requirements for serialization (also in combination with labeling systems) as well as aggregation (Track & Trace), we offer customer-specific solutions in addition to our standard systems, as well as the necessary software modules, which go far beyond the usual compliance requirements.
+To implement the requirements for serialization (also in combination with labeling systems) and aggregation (track & trace), we offer customer-specific solutions as well as the necessary software modules in addition to our standard systems, which go well beyond the usual compliance requirements.

-No matter whether it is the serialization of small or large batches - you will find the right solution with us.
-All systems are equipped with a b+b LineManager, which intuitively guides the operating personnel through the processing of the production order.
-An uninterruptible power supply unit (UPS) prevents data loss in case of an unexpected power failure.
-All systems are equipped with a sensibly dimensioned touch panel HMI, which of course meets the FDA requirement 21 CFR Part 11 (Audit Trail).
-Furthermore, all our systems offer the possibility to switch to the RE-WORK mode directly within the system and to take samples at any time.
+Regardless of whether it is about the serialization of small or large batches - you will find the right solution with us.
+All systems have a b + b LineManager, which guides the operating personnel intuitively through the processing of the production order.
+An uninterruptible power supply unit (UPS) prevents data loss in the event of an unexpected power failure.
+All systems are provided with a sensibly dimensioned touch panel HMI, which of course fulfills the FDA requirement 21 CFR Part 11 (Audit Trail).
+Furthermore, all of our systems offer the option to switch to RE-WORK mode directly within the system and to take samples at any time.

 AGGREGATION OF FOLDING BOXES

 An aggregation of pharmaceutical packaging is not mandatory under the new EU regulation.
 In order to ensure complete traceability, aggregation of packaging bundles, cartons and pallets is useful.
 During aggregation, a "mother-child relationship" is created between the individual products and the packaging unit.
 This facilitates the traceability of the individual drug and makes its product path more transparent.
 Logistics processes are thus simplified, product recalls can be carried out more quickly, the reporting of stolen products can be carried out more quickly and customs offices can record the contents of deliveries more quickly.